Political positions of Javier Milei: Taxation

 Milei articulates a critical view of the role of the state in economic matters, calling it "the greatest enemy of wealth".
 He asserts that an enlarged state, funded by taxes, can result in reduced real wages.
 When financed by debt, Milei argues that this essentially constitutes deferred taxation.
 Furthermore, he contends that if the state accrues external debt, this could lead to a negative impact on the equilibrium exchange rate, thereby raising the cost of essential goods and exacerbating poverty.
 Milei describes Argentina as a tax hell, and emphasizes the role of the state as a hindrance to economic freedom, saying "the state is the problem, not the solution".
 Within this framework, he aligns himself with liberal traditions that seek to minimize state intervention, invoking concepts like "Life, liberty, and property" as foundational rights.
 Milei maintains that current taxation policies serve as obstacles to these rights and envisions liberalism as a means to alleviate what he identifies as state-imposed constraints.

 As an example, Milei cited the Prohibition in the United States, which he considered an arbitrary limit to personal freedoms, and praised the gangster Al Capone as a hero for defying the prohibition and selling alcohol in black markets.
 He considered that it was the state who started the violence of the prohibition era, and concluded "The question is why he went to jail.
 For tax evasion.
 That's the lesson: politicians don't care if you're a murderer or a thief, as long as you don't touch their stuff.
 The only sacred cow is the politicians' asses".

 Privatization

 Milei supports privatizing state-owned enterprises, including shale driller YPF, and roads, and pledged to scrap soy taxes and ditch an electric-vehicle battery bid as part of his deregulation program.
 He also articulated his intention to either shut down, privatize, or redefine the National Scientific and Technical Research Council, which prompted criticism among Argentine researchers.

 Social security

 Milei described the addendum to Article 14 of the Argentine Constitution, introduced by Perón, which guarantees labor rights, pensions, and the entire social security system, as the country's cancer.

+Organ trade

+Milei said that he is in favor of selling organs on the market.